Qumulo/docs/qumulo-alerts-guide/configuring-notifications/alarms-and-alerts.md

 keywords: Qumulo_Alerts, notification, configure, configuration, JSON, NotifyGroup
 ---

-You must first add the account as a Qumulo Alerts user, create a NotifyGroup and configure its notifications, and then add the user to the NotifyGroup.
+You must first add the account as a Qumulo Alerts user, create a Notification Group and configure its notifications, and then add the user to the Notification Group.

 ## Step 1: Add an Administrative Account as a Qumulo Alerts User